TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-privatelink-mongoupgrade-rca.md

 3. Action required

-   Please file a support ticket to get your Mongo version updated.
+   File a support ticket to update your Mongo version.

 ## **Recommended Documents**